The $\pi\pi$ scattering amplitude at large $N_\text{c}$: Properties of the correlation functions

 Next, we can study whether the correlation functions for all the considered channels are real or imaginary.
 We can perform a parity and charge conjugation transformation to the disconnected and connected quark contractions, and then complex conjugate them to find

 where $\eta_P=\pm 1$ and $\eta_C=\pm 1$ are the signs arising from transforming all Dirac structures under parity and charge conjugation, respectively, and $\xi=\pm 1$ is the sign originating from complex conjugating.
 For all the choices of $\Gamma$ used in this work, these are summarized in \cref{tab:summaryCPcomplex}.
+We stress that these transformation do not require the states considered to be symmetric under parity or charge conjugation.
+In fact, none of the states is $C$-invariant, and the same is the case for non-zero total momentum.
+We note that the combination of a parity transformation and complex conjugation ensures the total momentum is not transformed.

 From here, we conclude that the correlation functions are either purely real or purely imaginary, depending on the choice of Dirac structures.
 In the case of two-pion states, we have $\eta^{P}=\eta^{C}=\xi=1$, and so the correlation functions are purely real.
 This same conclusion holds in general as long as the two bilinears in the initial and final states have the same type of gamma structure, which may be different between the initial and the final operators.
 This is the case, for example, of all the correlation function considered in this work involving a combination of two-pion, two-vector-meson or scalar-tetraquark operators.
 The only exceptions are correlation functions involving vector tetraquarks, which are $CP$-odd.
 Different cases need to be considered then: \begin{itemize} \item If the initial- and final-state operators are the same local vector tetraquarks, the correlation functions are real. \item If the one of the initial- or final-state operators is a two-particle state (either two pions or two vector mesons) and the other one is $T_{P_a A}$, the correlation functions are also real. \item For the correlation function between a two-particle state and the $T_{P_b A}$ tetraquark, the correlation function is imaginary. \item Finally, correlation functions between the two types of vector tetraquark operators are also purely imaginary. \end{itemize} Overall, this implies that the correlation functions computed in this work are expected to be real in general, and so we can drop the imaginary parts that arise due to the use of stochastic sources and is observed to be compatible with zero.
 The only exception are correlation functions in the $AS$ channel that involve one $T_{P_b A}$ operator, for which the correlation function is imaginary, and so we drop the real part.